mo7mmed77/Behavior_Cloning/README.md

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-I finally randomly shuffled the data set 25% of the data into a validation set.
+I finally randomly shuffled the data set 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 7 as evidenced by experimentation.
 This number was chosen based on the output MSE reaching a steady state value.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+#### Model MSE output
+![alt text][image3]

+as it can be seen the MSE for test set is very low and decreasing with each epoch, which means that the model should be accurate.
+The validation set are not decreasing , this could be due to the high number of data used during training (117,102 samples), However, this value is small enough that the model should generalize well.